 The very world that fanatics don't believe in, do not want, and will do everything in their power to prevent.

 That purported "political map" has always trivialized complex issues, masking a myriad inconsistencies, contradictions and details.
 It also defied decades of scientific evidence for how complex human brains, personalities and societies really are.
-Yet, we cling to an obsolete oversimplification (see "Obsolete Oversimplification," below) that has proved effective at just one thing -- enforcing alliance between people who disagree deeply over things that really matter.
+Yet, we cling to an obsolete oversimplification that has proved effective at just one thing — enforcing alliance between people who disagree deeply over things that really matter.

-OBSOLETE OVERSIMPLIFICATION: Of course, the L-R axis is a great way to simplistically appeal to our vanity, enabling each of us to portray ourselves as heroic rebels against would be tyrants at the "other" end of the spectrum.
+Of course, the L-R axis is a great way to simplistically appeal to our vanity, enabling each of us to portray ourselves as heroic rebels against would be tyrants at the "other" end of the spectrum.
+But there are others:

 Elsewhere I ask: With whom should you ally yourself?
 Someone who shares your immediate political campaign, while disagreeing with you utterly over long-term goals?
 Or someone who shares your deep agenda for a better world, but disagrees over immediate tactics?